Dear All,

 From India, Raipur

-I had the same problem few days back.
-When i consulted the labour law consultant he told me you cannot deduct their EL or PL while they are on ML.
-But if they have taken LWP after ML due to same reason during that period you can deduct the EL or PL.
+I had the same problem a few days back.
+When I consulted the labor law consultant, he told me that you cannot deduct their EL or PL while they are on ML.
+However, if they have taken LWP after ML due to the same reason, you can deduct the EL or PL.

 Chitra